holtiwilan/aiwaystoabrpgateway/README.md

 These can possible expire at any time (though they were stable for me for quite some time now.
 If they expire you have to capture them again for an update.

+# Homeassistant
+If the Homeassistant URL and Token is set, the Script will send the following Data to HA entitys
+- soc to entity_id='sensor.Aiways_U5_SOC'
+- drivingRange to entity_id='sensor.Aiways_U5_RANGE'
+- speed to entity_id='sensor.Aiways_U5_SPEED'
+- chargeSts to entity_id='sensor.Aiways_U5_Charge_Sts'

+# A Better Route Planner
+If the ABRP Token is set, the Script will send soc, drivingRange, speed and chargeSts to ABRP To get a USER TOKEN from ABRP do the following:
+Inside the ABRP (web)app, navigate to your car settings and use the "generic" card (last one at the very bottom) to generate your user token.
+Make a note of that token and keep it to yourself.

 # USAGE:

 Read Aiways Data and send it to ABRP and/or Homeassistant.